What is the Graduate Certificate in German Studies?

 Students who have been admitted or are currently enrolled in a graduate program at the University of Michigan (except for students enrolled in the German PhD program) in Ann Arbor are eligible to apply for the Certificate Program in German Studies.
 Students from non-Rackham graduate programs (i.e. Law or Business) who are admitted to the Certificate will be asked to also register in Rackham.

 Applications will be accepted throughout the academic year on a rolling basis.
-Students who wish to enter the Certificate Program should address their application to the German Department’s Executive Committee, email@example.com or 3110 Modern Languages Building, and submit the following documents:
+Students who wish to enter the Certificate Program should address their application to the German Department’s Executive Committee and submit the below documents to Jennifer White at firstname.lastname@example.org or in 3110 Modern Languages Building.

 - Statement of purpose that outlines the student’s interest in the program and his or her background in German Studies.